mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 **@BeanFactoryPostProcessor vs BeanPostProcessor**

+- **BeanFactoryPostProcessor** operates on the bean configuration metadata; that is, the Spring IoC container allows a BeanFactoryPostProcessor to read the configuration metadata and potentially change it before the container instantiates any beans other than BeanFactoryPostProcessors.
+BeanFactoryPostProcessor is an interface that allows for customizing Spring bean meta-data prior to instantiation of the beans in a container.

 - The **BeanPostProcessor** interface defines **callback** methods that you can implement to provide your own (or override the container’s default) instantiation logic, dependency-resolution logic, and so forth.
 If you want to implement some custom logic after the Spring container finishes instantiating, configuring, and initializing a bean, you can plug in one or more BeanPostProcessor implementations.

-- **BeanFactoryPostProcessor** operates on the bean configuration metadata; that is, the Spring IoC container allows a BeanFactoryPostProcessor to read the configuration metadata and potentially change it before the container instantiates any beans other than BeanFactoryPostProcessors.
-BeanFactoryPostProcessor is an interface that allows for customizing Spring bean meta-data prior to instantiation of the beans in a container.

 The BeanFactoryPostProcessor contains a single method definition that must be implemented, `postprocess(BeanFactory)`.

-It's invoked after container is initialized, and bean definition is read, before anybean is initialized.
+It's invoked after container is initialized, and bean definition is read, **before anybean is initialized**.

 ## Why would you define a static @Bean method?

 - Static @Bean methods are called without creating their containing configuration class as an instance.
-- E.g., **post-processor beans**, like `BeanFactoryPostProcessor`, and `BeanPostProcessor` are supposed to initialized early
+- This makes particular sense when defining postprocessor beans, e.g. of type `BeanFactoryPostProcessor` or `BeanPostProcessor`, since such beans will get initialized early in the container lifecycle and should avoid triggering other parts of the configuration at that point.
-- Calls to static @Bean methods never get intercepted by the container, because **CGLIB subclassing** can override only non-static methods
+- Calls to **static `@Bean`** methods never get intercepted by the container, because **CGLIB subclassing** can override only non-static methods

 ## What is a ProperySourcesPlaceholderConfigurer used for?